 In the next step, you are asked to upload a photo of your passport or ID card.
 I chose to upload my passport photo.

 The system will immediately inform you that your identification is being checked while it shows you a countdown timer of around 120 seconds.
-My identity was successfully verified within a minute which I found to be very efficient.
+My identity was successfully verified within a minute, which I found to be very efficient.

-Opening a Paysera account is free of charge with inRento bearing the transaction costs that are required in order to execute primary market investments.
-There is however one exception to this requirement, that is applicable to large investors planning to invest more than €100,000.
+Opening either account is free of charge, with InRento bearing the transaction costs for primary market investments.
+There is one exception: investors planning to invest more than EUR 100,000 may have different arrangements.

 Making an Investment on InRento